jzinno/beast2-phylonco-cuda/README.md

 ### CUDA accelerated single cell phylogenetics using BEAST2 with the Phylonco package

-This repo contains the Dockerfiles for the CUDA accelerated BEAST2 image with the Phylonco package.
+This repo contains the Dockerfiles for CUDA accelerated [BEAST2](https://www.beast2.org/) images with the [Phylonco](https://github.com/bioDS/beast-phylonco) package.
 The images are available on [Docker hub](https://hub.docker.com/r/zinno/beast2-phylonco-cuda/tags).

 ### Generic Compute 70(+) image